 You are here

-Skye Sturgeon is an associate professor in the Department of Acupuncture & East Asian Medicine at Bastyr University.
+Dr. Sturgeon is an associate professor and chair of the Department of Acupuncture & East Asian Medicine at Bastyr University.
 He is also a quality assurance manager and FDA compliance consultant at Mayway USA, an importer and marketer of Chinese herbs and herbal products.

 - BS in biology from Providence College, Rhode Island